 - The command will now start to download the necessary files from the repository

-- This will now initiate the unpacking of the downloaded files and start setting it up for installation.
+- This will now initiate the unpacking of the downloaded files and start setting them up for installation.

 - When the command line appears again, it means the installation is through.

-- To make sure that the p7zip is really installed on your Linux computer you will need to type in this command: sudo apt-qq list p7zip-full
+- To make sure that the 7Zip really installed on your Linux computer you will need to type in this command: sudo apt-qq list p7Zip-full

 - Type in your system password again to confirm the request.

 - Read the following line and find the word “Installed.”